 National composition: thousand people (%): Kazakhs 50,99%, Russians 33,13%, Ukrainians 4,39%, Germans 3,53%, others 7,96%.

-Korgalzhyn lakes are rich variety of fish, including commercial species, such as gold and silver carp, ide, pike, tench, perch and roach.
+Korgalzhyn lakes are rich for the variety of fish, including commercial species, such as gold and silver carp, ide, pike, tench, perch and roach.

-Tengizlake is one of the largest lakes in the reserve, with a total area of 1.590 square meters. km, the length of the coastline is 488 km.
-This place is unique in that pink flamingos have found their shelter on the islets of the ancient lake.
+Tengiz lake is one of the largest lakes in the reserve, with a total area of 1.590 square meters. km, the length of the coastline is 488 km.
+This place is unique, here pink flamingos have found their shelter on the islets of the ancient lake.

 From time to time, forest dwellers of Northern Kazakhstan and Western Siberia, such as lynx, roe deer and moose wander into the protected area.

 Borovoe lake is one of the most beautiful places, the pride of the region.
 Throughout the shores of the lake are many recreational and tourist facilities, providing all the conditions for leisure time: restaurants, beaches, shops and disco bars.
-Through narrow mountain passes can be reached from the Borovoelake to big Chebache lake.
+Through narrow mountain passes anyone can find the road from the Borovoe lake to big Chebachye lake.